minmarg/gtalign_alpha/README.md

 ## Available Platforms

-  The GTalign executable is provided for the following platform:
+  The GTalign executable is provided for the following platforms:

   *  Linux x64
   *  Windows 10/11 x64